matthewshan/edu-102-dotnet-code/exercises/debug-activity/README.md

 You should have observed that the `SendBill` Activity is failing with an error that indicates it was supplied with an invalid (negative) charge amount.
 Click the **Pending Activities** tab near the top of the screen to display information about the failure and retries in a more convenient layout.

-1. Run `dotnet test Test/Test.csproj`.
+1. Run `dotnet test` from within the `Test` subdirectory.
 You should observe that all tests pass.
    - Unfortunately, the co-worker who implemented the code to apply a discount did not write a test case for it.
 Deploying the untested code is what led to this failure, but writing a test now will help you to verify the fix.
 2. Open the [Test/PizzaOrderActivityTests.cs](./practice/Test/PizzaOrderActivityTests.cs) file in the editor
-3. Add a new test by copying the existing `TestSendBillTypicalOrder`function and renaming the new function as `TestSendBillAppliesDiscount`, and then make the following changes to it:
+3. Add a new test by copying the existing `TestSendBillTypicalOrderAsync` function and renaming the new function as `TestSendBillAppliesDiscountAsync`, and then make the following changes to it:
    - Change the `Description` to `5 large cheese pizzas`
    - Change the `Amount` to `6500` ($65)
    - Change the comment next to the `Amount` field to say `amount qualifies for discount`
    - Change the expected price in the `assert.Equal` statement to `6000`, which is the $65 amount minus the $5 discount.
 4. Save the changes and close the editor
 5. Run the tests.
 Since you have not yet fixed the bug, the test will fail.
-6. Open the [Application/Activities.cs](./practice/Application/Activities.cs) file in the editor and find where the `SendBill` Activity is defined.
+6. Open the [Activities.cs](./practice/Workflow/Activities.cs) file in the editor and find where the `SendBill` Activity is defined.
 7. Examine the code where the discount is applied.
 Once you spot the bug, fix it.
 8. Save your changes and close the editor